Guillermo Oliver

 Guillermo Oliver is a Uruguayan-American research scientist.
 He is currently the Thomas D. Spies Professor of Lymphatic Metabolism at Northwestern University, and director of the Center for Vascular and Developmental Biology at the Feinberg Cardiovascular Research Institute.
 Oliver is an elected member of both the American Association for the Advancement of Science and the Academia de Ciencias de América Latina.

 Early life and education

 Guillermo Oliver was born in 1955 in Montevideo, Uruguay.
-He got his bachelor degree in Sciences from the University of Uruguay and his Master in Sciences degree from the National University of Mexico (UNAM).
-He then completed his Ph.D work, focusing on the role of Hox genes in mouse development at UCLA.
+He got his bachelor's degree in Sciences from the University of Uruguay and his Master in Sciences degree from the National University of Mexico (UNAM).
+He then completed his Ph.D. work, focusing on the role of Hox genes in mouse development at UCLA.

 Career

 Oliver has worked on cloning and characterizing the Six3 and Prox1 genes.
 In 1996 he began working in the Department of Genetics at St. Jude Children's Research Hospital in Memphis, as a faculty member.
 In 2015 he was named the Thomas D. Spies Professor of Lymphatic Metabolism at Northwestern University in the Department of Medicine in the Division of Nephrology and Hypertension, and he is also the director of the Center for Vascular and Developmental Biology at the Feinberg Cardiovascular Research Institute.